Study Abroad: A World of Possibilities

 University Health Services staff can sign the medical assessment for students who have their immunization record.
 Allow several days to obtain the record from public health department; pediatrician or high school.

-Monica Marthaler (Powers Hall) is willing to provide her Notary service for completed forms.
-Making an appointment or calling ahead is advised.
+Monica Marthaler in International Affairs is a Notary.
+Please make an appointment or call ahead..
 Monica can be reached at (256) 765-4898 or at firstname.lastname@example.org.